ttakasawa/iOS-GoodCodeExerciseSample/README.md

 Stylable is responsible for styling views.
 It can be the composition of multiple protocols such as ColorStyles or FontStyles, which may look like this:
 ```
+protocol Stylable: ColorStyles, FontStyles { }

 protocol ColorStyles {

     func getMainColor() -> UIColor
     func getSecondaryColor() -> UIColor

 }

+protocol FontStyles {
+    // font stuff
+}
 ```

-It can be customized and used for any objects by making extension.
+It can be customized for any objects by making extension, and can be used for any objects.

 ```
+class DetailViewController: UIViewController, Stylable {

+    // You can call any functions in Stylable after init method now.

+    override func viewDidLoad() {
+        super.viewDidLoad()

+        self.view.backgroundColor = self.getMainColor()
+    }

+}

 extension Stylable where Self: DetailViewController {

     func getMainColor() -> UIColor {